-(Chugoku) have long-term relationships with other non-normalized regions.
-By selecting this particular normalization we can also explicitly examine the linkages between Kanto and Kinki as well as between Kanto and Tohoku and Hokkaido.24 The estimated VECM model includes four lags to ensure that serial correlation in the errors is not present, and we specified the cointegrating equations as trend stationary based on a likelihood ratio test.25
+the rest of Japan.
+Since we have to impose at least 16 restrictions to achieve identification, we chose our [1, 0, 0, 0] normalization using the regions Kanto, Kyushu, Chugoku, and Shikoku to strike a balance between the two characteristics of Japanese capital market integration we wish to observe.
+This normalization allows us to examine whether outer regions (such as Kyushu and Shikoku), a core financial center (such as Kanto), and a region indicative of the rest of Japan (Chugoku) have long-term relationships with other non-normalized regions.
+By selecting this particular normalization, we can also explicitly examine the linkages between Kanto and Kinki as well as between Kanto and Tohoku and Hokkaido.24 The estimated VECM includes four lags to ensure that serial correlation in the errors is not present, and we specified the cointegrating equations as trend stationary based on a likelihood ratio test.25

-Tables 8 and 9 present the results from the VECM, for the sample period 1889 (3rd quarter) to 1922 (4th quarter) with four cointegrating relationships.26 Table 8 displays the vector β from equation (2).
+Tables 8 and 9 present the results from the VECM, for the sample period 1889/Q3 to 1922/Q4 with four cointegrating relationships.
+26 Table 8 displays the vector β from equation (2).
 As explained above, β measures the long-run relationships between the normalized prefectures and the other (non-normalized) regions for the four cointegrating equations. β thus provides information on which regions' interest rates moved together in the long run.
 Cointegrating equation 1 shows how interest rates of other regions relate to Kanto.
 First, most of the regions have long-run relationships with Kanto.
 The coefficients on Kinki, Tohoku/Hokkaido, Hokuriku, and Tozan are statistically significant.
-It might be expected that the club of regions that share's a long-run relationship with Kanto is large, given Kanto's central role in the financial system of the Japanese economy.
-Second, consistent with Okada (1966), we also find that the regions that contain Osaka and Tokyo, i.e. Kinki and Kanto, exhibit a long-run relationship during our sample period.
-Third, an outer region, such as Tohoku/Hokkaido,
+It might be expected that the group of regions that share a long-run relationship with Kanto is large, given Kanto's central role in the financial system of the Japanese economy.
+Second, consistent with Okada (1966), we also find that the regions that contain Osaka and Tokyo (Kinki and Kanto), exhibit a long-run relationship during our sample period.
+Third, an outer region, such as Tohoku/ Hokkaido, appears to have a long-run relationship with Kanto.
+This suggests that some relationships were far reaching and included more distant regions as well as nearby ones.